Anchalkap/Gym-Website/README.md

 # Gym-Website
 A Gym website name "FITNESS".
 As excercise makes a person healthy, and also reliefs in stress and pressure .
 Its also proved by my many scientists that doing exercise daily makes a person disease free and also relax for a day .
+So its a website which helps you to guide about the excersie .

+HOW IT WORKS ?
-So its a website which helps you to guide about the excersie , you can easily register or login in our website and then choose one of the courses and enroll it and thers is also a fee according to the course.
+you can easily register or login in our website and then choose one of the courses and enroll it and thers is also a fee according to the course.

 There is separate option for registration and login .
 If you have visit our website for a first time then you have to registered themselves by filling some basics details and if you have already have a account then directly login .